|

 Eric Wier

-Comments: My 300th bird was a male Calliope hummingbird, observed in my back yard in April 2014.
-My rarest County bird was the beautiful Ivory Gull enjoyed by many in November 2010.
-My most exciting "find" was first hearing, then seeing a White-eyed Vireo in May, 2020 while birding in my back yard.
+Comments: My 300th was a male Calliope hummingbird in my back yard (April 2014).
+My rarest was the beautiful Ivory Gull enjoyed by many (November 2010).
+The most exciting "find" was first hearing, then seeing a White-eyed Vireo in my back yard (May 2020).
+The most recent addition to my County list is Cocos Booby (17 January 2025).

 Al Schmierer